institut-de-genomique/PelagomonasNitrogenMetabolism/SupplementaryFigure1/README.md

 # Supplementary Figure 1
 This directory contains the files and scripts to generate Supplementary Figure 1 (panels C and D) of the article.
 Input files are :
-Chlorophyll a fluorescence for RCC100 and RCC697 in different culture conditions:  Data-SupFig1.tab
+Chlorophyll a fluorescence for RCC100 and RCC697 in different culture conditions:  Data-SupFig1.tab in this directory

 The following code is executed on R version 4.1.1